 Day-to-Day Landlord Relations Tip: This is usually the responsibility of all management but may be assigned to one individual company.
 It is not a major task unless there are lots of problems with the operation.
 Ask questions regarding specific tasks under this category.
-Product Assortment (retail)/Menu Development (food) Tip: This is an important role in both food and merchandise.
+Tip: This is an important role in both food and merchandise.
 Basically, it is making the determination of what you are going to sell.
-As with purchasing, it is not as significant of a role if you are selecting a product assortment for your store based on a plano-gram developed by the Policies/Procedures Tip: Frequently the policies and procedures used in a joint venture are the standard policies and procedures of the non-ACDBE firm.
-If this role is assigned to an ACDBE, they should be developing the policies and procedures and not merely implementing someone else's policies/procedures.
+As with purchasing, it is not as significant of a role if you are Policies/Procedures Tip: Frequently the policies and procedures used in a joint venture are the standard policies and procedures of the non- ACDBE firm.
+If this role is assigned to an ACDBE, they should be developing the policies and procedures and not merely implementing someone else's policies/ procedures.
 Maintenance/Cleaning Tip: This may be assigned as a separate task, usually in food operations.
 Sometimes it involves only weekly or monthly inspections.
-It is important to understand what is being cleaned, who is doing the actual cleaning, and how often it is done.
-Negotiation of Special Programs, Rebates, Display Allowances, etc. Tip: This is usually handled at the corporate level by larger firms.
-Be aware of clauses that allow one of the partners to keep incentives, rebates, display allowances, etc. Other Corporate Support Tip: Do not accept a vague definition.
+It is important to understand what is being cleaned, who is doing the actual cleaning, and how often it is done. the corporate level by larger firms.
+Be aware of clauses that Other Corporate Support Tip: Do not accept a vague definition.
 Require any corporate support to be detailed and specific, including related tasks and time requirements.
 Budgeting/Monitoring Performance Budgeting/Monitoring Performance Budgeting/Monitoring Performance All participants in the joint venture should be participating in this activity.
-It is really more of an "overall management" role than a distinct, clearlydefined portion of the work. of an "overall management" All participants in the joint venture should be participating in this activity.
-It is really more of an "overall management" role than a distinct, clearly-defined portion of the work.
+It is really more of an "overall management" role than a distinct, clearly- defined portion of the work.
+All participants in the joint venture should be participating in this activity.
+It is really more of an "overall management" role than a distinct, clearly- defined portion of the work.
+All participants in the joint venture should be participating in this activity.
+It is really more of an "overall management" role than a distinct, clearly- defined portion of the work.